From Evaluation to Enhancement: Large Language Models for Zero-Knowledge Proof Code Generation: Measuring LLM Capability for ZK Code Generation

 Several trends emerge from these results.
 First, Noir tasks consistently yield higher success rates than Circom, likely due to Noir's simpler type system and cleaner syntax, which reduce opportunities for errors such as signal misuse or type mismatches that are pervasive in Circom.
-Second, reasoning models substantially outperform open-source ones: GPT-o4-mini and GPT-o3 are 2--3 times more successful than DeepSeek V3 and Qwen3 across both languages, confirming the gap already observed in earlier tasks.
-Finally, the gap between syntactic and semantic correctness underscores that compilation alone is insufficient for assessing ZK program quality: many outputs are compilable but wrong.
+Second, reasoning models substantially outperform open-weight ones: GPT-o4-mini and GPT-o3 are 2--3 times more successful than DeepSeek-V3 and Qwen3 across both languages, confirming the model capability difference already observed in earlier tasks.
+Finally, the gap between syntactic and semantic correctness underscores that being compilable alone is insufficient for assessing ZK program quality: many outputs are compilable but suffer from under- or over-constrained relations.